prpole/dissertation/chapter2/main.md

-where historical fiction and its narrative modes have a line of precedence as long as that of literature itself, natural history fiction has many of its fundamental questions unanswered: What does it mean to *live* species rather than think, not as a transcendent experience but as a quotidian one?
-What does it mean to experience the species as a defining category contingent on a moment in natural history, in the way that certain historically contingent identities can be experienced?
+where historical fiction and its narrative modes have a line of precedence as long as that of literature itself, natural history fiction has many of its fundamental questions unanswered: What does it mean to *live* species rather than think it, and not as a transcendent experience but as a quotidian one?
+What does it mean to experience the species as a defining category contingent on a moment in natural history, in the way that other historically contingent identities can be experienced?

 ---